Prepaid Wireless Fees Revealed!

 may sell you a $10 topup for a $1 charge, while they may sell you a $50

 topup for a $3 charge.
-Also, note that these payment fees
+Also note that some unscrupulous

 And if there's no charge, how do stores make money?

-past years as unlimited plans have rollout out.
+past years as unlimited plans have rolled out.

 Basically,